FrankDuan/Logs/ovs.rst

 has two layers of caching: a microflow cache and a secondary layer, called a megaflow cache, which caches forwarding decisions for traffic aggregates beyond individual connections.

+microflow cache
+^^^^^^^^^^^^^^^^^
+ a single cache entry exact matches with all the packet header fields supported by OpenFlow.
+This allowed radical simplification, by implementing the kernel module as a simple hash table rather than as a complicated, generic packet classifier, supporting arbitrary fields and masking.
+In this design, cache entries are extremely fine-grained and match at most packets of a single transport connection: even for a single transport connection, a change in network path and hence in IP TTL field would result in a miss, and would divert a packet to userspace, which consulted the actual OpenFlow flow table to decide how to forward it.

+Megaflow Caching
+^^^^^^^^^^^^^^^^^^^
+While the microflow cache works well with most traffic patterns, it suffers serious performance degradation when faced with large numbers of short lived connections.
+In this case, many packets miss the cache, and must not only cross the kernel-userspace boundary, but also execute a long series of expensive packet classifications.

+The megaflow cache is a single flow lookup table that supports generic matching, i.e., it supports caching forwarding decisions for larger aggregates of traffic than connections.
+While it more closely resembles a generic OpenFlow table than the microflow cache does, due to its support for arbitrary packet field matching, it is still strictly simpler and lighter in runtime for two primary reasons.
+First, it does not have priorities, which speeds up packet classification: the in-kernel tuple space search implementation can terminate as soon as it finds any match, instead of continuing to look for a higherpriority match until all the mask-specific hash tables are inspected.
+(To avoid ambiguity, userspace installs only disjoint megaflows, those whose matches do not overlap.)
+Second, there is only one megaflow classifier, instead of a pipeline of them, so userspace installs megaflow entries that collapse together the behavior of all relevant OpenFlow tables.

+Open vSwitch addresses the costs of megaflows by retaining the microflow cache as a first-level cache, consulted before the megaflow cache.
+This cache is a hash table that maps from a microflow to its matching megaflow.
+Thus, after the first packet in a microflow passes through the kernel megaflow table, requiring a search of the kernel classifier, this exact-match cache allows subsequent packets in the same microflow to get quickly directed to the appropriate megaflow.
+This reduces the cost of megaflows from per-packet to per-microflow.
+The exact-match cache is a true cache in that its activity is not visible to userspace, other than through its effects on performance.

 Packet Classification
 ---------------------